Mekhi Phifer: Other activities

-Phifer was the 2004 winner of the Celebrity Poker Showdown Championship, defeating Neil Patrick Harris during the fourth season.
+Phifer was the winner of the Celebrity Poker Showdown's fourth tournament, defeating Matthew Perry, Dennis Rodman, Kevin Nealon and Neil Patrick Harris in the Championship game.
 Phifer plays on the World Poker Tour in the Hollywood Home games for the Love Our Children USA charity.
 Phifer is chairman of the board of trustees of The Vine Group USA. a non-profit organization established in 2000 to provide educational resources to universities in Africa.
 He has signed up with Full Tilt Poker.
 He has his own well on the poker forum 2+2.

 Phifer is an owner of a number of Athlete's Foot athletic shoe-store franchises in California.

 In January 2011, Phifer launched Third Reel Films.
 The stated mission of the company is to provide an environment for filmmakers to showcase their work to entertainment representatives, acquisition executives, and other key-industry professionals.